Care, Comfort, and Continual Support

 Our nurses are on call 24 hours a day, seven days a week, to answer questions, discuss concerns, visit and provide support.

 Over 100 specially trained volunteers provide supports to our patients and families both at home and in the nursing home.
 Our Vigil Volunteer program offers volunteers to accompany nursing home patients in their final days.
-Volunteers can often be found visiting patients and families, providing pet and music therapy, assising at the office, fundraising as well as coordinating the bereavement program.
+Volunteers can often be found visiting patients and families, providing pet and music therapy, assisting at the office, fundraising as well as coordinating the bereavement program.

 The Evangelical Hospice support extends even further.
 Hospice families continue to receive care following the death of the patient.
 Continued bereavement support is provided for at least 13 months.